Terra Cotta Part II: Let’s Talk Laundry

 Laundry rooms - often the unsung heroes of the home - hold a special place in our hearts.

-For this client, it wasn’t just about laundry.
+For this Toronto client it wasn't all about laundry.
 The space needed to function as a mudroom, provide extra kitchen storage and house their homemade canned goods, all with easy access to their vegetable garden.
-So, we had to make every inch count.

 Missed Terra Cotta Part I?
 Click Here!